spaceship-prompt/spaceship-prompt/docs/sections/battery.md

 # Battery `battery`

-`battery` section shows the current battery level and its status.
+The `battery` section shows the current battery level and its status.

-By default, `battery` section is shown only if battery level is below `SPACESHIP_BATTERY_THRESHOLD` (10% by default).
+By default, the `battery` section is shown only if the battery level is below `SPACESHIP_BATTERY_THRESHOLD` (10% by default).

-## Controlling when to show `battery` section
+## Controlling when to show the `battery` section

-You may want to show `battery` section all the time or only when it's fully charged or discharged.
-It's easy to control when to show `battery` section by setting `SPACESHIP_BATTERY_SHOW` option.
+You may want to show the `battery` section all the time or only when it's fully charged or discharged.
+It's easy to control when to show the `battery` section by setting the `SPACESHIP_BATTERY_SHOW` option.

 Here are possible values: